 Under the Police Pension Regulations the cost of injury pensions and adjustment for reduced pension contributions as a result of III Health retirements are not reimbursed by the Home Office and are met from Force budgets.
-A number of backdated awards and 16 officers retiring on iII health during 2016/17 resulted in an overspend of £515k.
+The overspend in 2017/18 was £571k.
+This overspend is driven by 2 broad categories, the first is the award of over £300k of backdated injury and medical pension awards - some of which date back to 1995.
+These could not have been foreseen when the original budget was set.